 First called the Pima Indians by exploring Spaniards who encountered them in the 1600s, these early Americans called themselves “Akimel O’odham,” meaning the River People.
 The Piman peoples, who live in the Sonoran Desert region, are descendants of the prehistoric Hohokam Culture.

 The Pima lived along the Gila, Salt, Yaqui, and Sonora Rivers in ranchería-style villages, where family groups shared a central ramada and kitchen area.
 Their homes consisted of oval lodges covered in grass and mud over a superstructure of poles.
-The O’otham are matrilineal, with daughters and their husbands living with and near the daughter’s mother.
+The O’odham are matrilineal, with daughters and their husbands living with and near the daughter’s mother.
 Each village had a chief who was responsible for overseeing cultivation and defense, mainly against raids by the Apache.
 The people elected the tribal chief.

 They were some of the first inhabitants to turn the desert into profitable farming ground with their many miles of irrigation canals for corn, beans, squash, kidney beans, tobacco, and cotton.
-The prehistoric peoples built an extensive irrigation system to compensate for the arid conditions, that remains in use today.
+The prehistoric peoples built an extensive irrigation system to compensate for the arid conditions, that remain in use today.
 They also subsided on hunting and gathering and conducted extensive trading.

 Unusual among the Indian tribes, men did the farming and also wove cotton on looms, but the women made the clothing from it.
 They were experts in the area of textiles and produced intricate baskets as well as woven cloth.

 Prior to the arrival of Europeans, their primary military rivals were the Apache and Yavapai, who raided their villages for food.
 In the 17th century, the Spanish began to impose their rule on the Pima, including taxation, which resulted in a revolt in 1695.
 However, they were quickly suppressed, and many fled to their northern Pima lands.
 A more significant revolt in 1751 was also put down.